pytask-dev/pytask/docs/source/tutorials/invoking_pytask.md

 # Invoking pytask

-pytask is a command line program which can be invoked with
+You can invoke pytask on the command line with

 ```console
 $ pytask